In this session you will take on your second piece, The First and Only. Be sure to continue practicing your prior pieces and exercises.

 The First and Only Melody

-The melody of The First and Only uses the same three notes as the 'Ukulele Blues—A, B and C—but challenges you with a wider range of durations.
-Feel the beat in your body, count out loud as you play and don't neglect to give the whole notes at the end of each line the four beats they deserve!
+The First and Only uses the same three notes as the 'Ukulele Blues—A, B and C—but challenges you with more durations.
+Count aloud as you play and be sure to give the whole notes at the end of each line the four beats they deserve.

 Common Time